tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/预留实例/预留实例计费操作总览_intl_en.md

 ## Prerequisites

-1. Currently, RIs are only offered to beta users.
-To use it, go to the RI beta application page and [submit an application](https://intl.cloud.tencent.com/apply/p/bvrqmrrp5ns) to be a beta user.
-2. You have already logged in to CVM console and are in the [Reserved Instance page](https://console.cloud.tencent.com/cvm/reservedinstances).
+ You have already logged in to CVM console and are in the [Reserved Instance page](https://console.intl.cloud.tencent.com/cvm/reservedinstances/index?rid=1).

 ## Directions